slac-lcls/ami/doc/client.md

 # Clients
-Client processes interact identically with the Legion and Generic Designs.
+Client processes interact identically with the Redis and Legion Designs.

 ## GUI client